RobertBoganKang/Violin_Bow_Path/README.md

 It is a matrix with given attributes:
 * `n`: (any format ~ string) music note indicator, you can put any string that indicate your note that help you understand.
 * `t`: (real number) time length of music note.
-* `l`: (real number range from 0 to 1) the starting position of bow at given time -- 0 is root of bow, 1 is the tip of bow.
+* `l`: (real number range from 0 to 1) the starting position of bow at given time -- 0 is root of bow, 1 is the tip of bow (this value could be missing if the length of bow passing is unknown; however you should make sure the first and last value is given).
 * `s`: (integer from 1 to **x**:`number of strings`; count from right to left) the string index -- `vioin` 4: G, 3: D, 2: A, 1: E; other string instruments are supported only by changing the parameter `stringname` (violin:`stringname={"G","D","A","E"}`; examples are in the comment of code).
 #### Notice
 * Attribute `n` is not required; any order of these attributes is allowed only if `t`, `l` and `s` is given (other attributes will be ignored).